CSIS-iLab/beyond_parallel/README.md

 ## Development

 This project uses [Gulp](https://gulpjs.com/) to compile the SASS files & run Browsersync.

+Before running, you must set up a `.env` file with your local development URL.
+See the [example file](https://github.com/CSIS-iLab/beyond_parallel/blob/master/.env.example) for additional information.

 To run:

 1. Run `$ npm install` in the root directory
 2. Run `$ npm start` to run the development task, which watches the WP theme directory for changes & compiles the SCSS files.

-A `build` task is also included to compile the SCSS files for production.
+To build for production:

+1. Run `$ npm run build`